Oushesh/Impact_Nexus005/readme_suggestions.md

 ## Getting Started:

+    make run  -- spin off the django server.

+    (core to all services provided with different to previous codebase with multiple projects)

 The project given was more experimental and not ready for production.
 Below find the diagram from the overall pipeline implementation, with highlights on how parts of the project were proposed to be readapted and how I propose to unify the entire solution into services.

    The overall pipeline consists of services (django and Ninja API based) both for the data expert team (endpoints) used by the Data Engineers, Data Scientists, ML Engineers and MLOPs/DEV OPS people.

    Below find the diagram of the overall pipeline